 For more information, see SIP Proxy.

-The CloudGen Firewall offers the choice between two different web filter engines: the Barracuda Web Filter (URL Filter) or the Barracuda NG Web Filter.
-Both engines can be used by the HTTP proxy service, but only the URL Filter can be used in combination with application control.
+The Barracuda Web Filter (URL Filter) can be used by the HTTP proxy service and in combination with application control.
 URLs are categorized according to content.

 For more information, see URL Filter.